DaveMielke/NBP/b2g/ui/doc/recovery.rst

 BRLTTY's key bindings for the |product name| are different than those defined by the |user interface|.
-Describing them is beyond the scope of this document.
-Please see |BRLTTY key table URL|.
+Describing them is beyond the scope of this document - please see |BRLTTY key table URL|.

 Android's visual
 Recovery Mode menu can still be used, though braille must first be disabled.
 Those who prefer to use an external